Azure/azure-sdk-for-js/sdk/communication/communication-chat/README.md

 npm install @azure/communication-chat
 ```

+### Browser support

+#### JavaScript Bundle

+To use this client library in the browser, first you need to use a bundler.
+For details on how to do this, please refer to our [bundling documentation](https://aka.ms/AzureSDKBundling).

 ## Key concepts

 A chat conversation is represented by a thread.
 Each user in the thread is called a chat participant.
 Chat participants can chat with one another privately in a 1:1 chat or huddle up in a 1:N group chat.
 Users also get near-real time updates for when others are typing and when they have read the messages.